A quantum information perspective on meson melting: Introduction and motivation

 In this article, we propose a new approach to the meson melting phenomenon through the study of entanglement measures.
-As a first step in this direction, we consider the two-dimensional Ising QFT, which contains both integrable and nonintegrable parameter regimes exhibiting meson excitations.
+As a first step in this direction, we consider the ($1+1$)-dimensional Ising QFT, which contains both integrable and nonintegrable parameter regimes exhibiting meson excitations.
 In particular, we study static and time-dependent thermal states in different temperature regimes in the thermodynamic and continuum limit of the quantum Ising model near its critical point by analyzing several entropic quantities.
-For this purpose we employ numerical tensor network (TN) simulations, a tool originating from quantum information that directly gives access to such entanglement measures \cite{Verstraete08,SCHOLLWOCK201196,Orus:2013kga}.
-The dynamical setup is generated by a quantum quench -- a common method, which creates an out-of-equilibrium state through an (instantaneous) parameter change in the underlying Hamiltonian.
+For this purpose we employ numerical tensor network (TN) simulations, a tool originating from quantum information that directly gives access to both entropic quantities and entanglement measures \cite{Verstraete08,SCHOLLWOCK201196,Orus:2013kga,Okunishi2022review,Banuls2022review}.
+The dynamical setup is generated by a quantum quench -- a common method, which creates an out of equilibrium state through a (instantaneous) parameter change in the underlying Hamiltonian.
 This protocol can be seen as a theoretical method by itself, since it can induce entirely new dynamical features to the system.
 We use it to mimic a dynamical situation as in the modern QCD viewpoint on meson melting.
-Notice that, recently, entanglement measures have been used in a similar vein to characterize ($1+1$)-dimensional meson scattering events~\cite{Rigobello:2021fxw}.
+Our study of entanglement measures in the context of meson melting can be seen complementary to the works~\cite{Kharzeev:2014pha,Hashimoto:2014fha,Iatrakis:2015sua}, in which quarkonium suppression and dissociation have been described as an entropic self-destruction.
+Notice also that, recently, entanglement measures have been used in a similar vein to characterize ($1+1$)-dimensional meson scattering events~\cite{Rigobello:2021fxw}.

 Our TN approach is also closely related to the field of quantum simulations \cite{Hauke2011d,Cirac2012,Alexeev:2020xrq,Fraxanet:2022wgf}, in which quantum hardware is utilized to study many-body problems via digital or analog implementations.
-Recently, there has been a considerable amount of attention to the potential use of these technologies for studies of meson physics, both in experimental measurements \cite{Tan:2019kya,Vovrosh_2021,Vovrosh:2021ocf,Mildenberger:2022jqr} as well as in theoretical proposals \cite{Verdel:2019chj,Surace:2020ycc,Karpov:2020pqe,Knaute:2021xna,Vovrosh:2022bpj}, which provides an additional motivation for our study.
+Recently, there has been a considerable amount of attention to the potential use of these technologies for studies of meson physics, both in experimental measurements \cite{Tan:2019kya,Vovrosh_2021,Vovrosh:2021ocf,Mildenberger:2022jqr} as well as in theoretical proposals \cite{Verdel:2019chj,Surace:2020ycc,Karpov:2020pqe,Knaute:2021xna,Vovrosh:2022bpj}.
+With such arising quantum technologies offering a significant long-term promise for studying fundamental physics problems, it is a timely problem to frame the melting of bound states using their native language of quantum information.